 SECOND: Create a Plan to Get Out of Debt

-Here’s my 12 step plan for you to get out of debt:
+Here’s the 12 step plan for you to get out of debt:

 - Evaluate your debt.
 Take inventory of the debt you have.
 Write down the details and get organized.

 - Set a goal with a deadline for when you want to be debt free.
 Set a hard deadline for when you plan on being debt free.
 This will make the goal an actual goal and not a wish.

 - Make paying off your debt your number one priority.
 Prioritize paying off debt above everything else.
 Give yourself daily reminders that this is your focus.
 It iwll make saying no to thing easier, which you’ll ultimately have to do because you can’t do everything.
 Make debt repayment your number one priority.

 - Decide which debt you want to payoff first.
 Choose either the highest interest rate debt, or choose the smallest debt to repay first.
 It’s up to you, do whichever makes you feel better.

 - Pay the minimum payment on all debt except the debt you’re paying off first.
 Make sure you only pay the minimum payment on all your debts except the debt that you’re focused on paying off first.
 Pay as much extra to that one debt.